neha-kay/Kiko-plus/_posts/2017-07-31-thoughts-on-how-to-maintain-relationships.md

 The thing about relationships is that life gets in the way of them – all the time.
 Especially friendships which can often go dormant

-### Happy Birthday Phone Calls, Emails, & Facebook Messages
+### II.
+Birthday Phone Calls, Emails, & Facebook Messages

+I make a point of remembering my friends' birthdays,
 ### Actively Seeking Reasons to Connect

-### Visiting While in Town
+### III.
+Visiting While in Town

 As soon as you know you’re heading to a city, message the friends you know who live there.
+Nothing beats an in person meeting, especially if you're willing to treat them to a coffee.

+#### IV.
+How to Implement This

 I personally maintain a spreadsheet of my friends, which includes a column for ‘city 2017’, allowing me to quickly look up the friends I have in a given city.

-#### How to Implement This

 ##### If you want to meet people you don’t know too well, make group chats